patricktsg/laradock/README.md

 * Clone the env-example-staging into .env
 * Update the MYSQL_ROOT_PASSWORD and MYSQL_PASSWORD with some sensible and secure password
 * Check out the projects Laradock will serve into the same root folder as this
+* Make sure Caddy configuration is right and all those domains are pointing to the server
+* Execute the following command

 ```
 docker-compose -f docker-compose.yml -f docker-compose.staging.yml up -d mysql caddy
 ```

+* Manually set up each project within the container

 #### Production environment: